Kernel Embeddings and the Separation of Measure Phenomenon: Two-Sample Testing as Singular Gaussian Discrimination: A Separation of Measure Phenomenon

-The left hand side of \eqref{eq:operat} can be understood as a regularized/truncated likelihood ratio between the two Gaussian embeddings \(\cN_\bbP\) and \(\cN_\bbQ\).
+The left-hand side of \eqref{eq:operat} can be understood as a regularized/truncated likelihood ratio between the two Gaussian embeddings \(\cN_\bbP\) and \(\cN_\bbQ\).
 Indeed, given measures $\mu,\nu$ such that the likelihood ratio \( \frac{d\mu}{d\nu}\) exists \(\nu\)-almost everywhere, we can express the KL divergence as

-i.e. as the expected log-likelihood ratio under the \(\mu\).
-In other words, the left hand side of \eqref{eq:operat} quantifies, on average, how much more (or less) likely a sample drawn from \(\cN_\bbP\) is under \(\cN_\bbP\) than under \(\cN_\bbQ\), when viewed through its projection on a subspace of dimension $N$.
-Such projected likelihood ratios have a long history, and indeed their use in functional data analysis, as well as their potential for nearly perfect testing is already identified by Grenander \cite{grenander1981abstract}.
+i.e. as the expected log-likelihood ratio under $\mu$.
+In other words, the left hand side of \eqref{eq:operat} quantifies, on average, how much more (or less) likely a sample drawn from \(\cN_\bbQ\) is under \(\cN_\bbQ\) than under \(\cN_\bbP\), when viewed through its projection on a subspace of dimension $N$.
+Such projected likelihood ratios have a long history, and indeed their use in functional data analysis, as well as their potential for nearly perfect testing, is already identified by Grenander \cite{grenander1981abstract}.
 In classical two-sample tests, the power of the test depends continuously on the \emph{magnitude} of the difference between distributions.
 But here, the truncation parameter $N$ is \emph{user-controlled}, and represents a regularisation.
 Thus, for sufficiently large sample sizes (regulating the empirical approximation of the embedding) one can hope to obtain very powerful tests by proper choice of $N$.
-Other regularized versions of KL divergence can be formulated, and their use in designing consistent and powerful tests is currently work in progress.
-This involves the proper balancing of sample size and regularisation.
+Other regularized versions of KL divergence can be formulated, and an in-depth study of such consistent and powerful tests operationalising the results herein presented is carried out in \cite{santoroLRT25}.
+They show that it is possible to specify a proper balancing of sample size and regularisation and to implement tests enjoying both highly powerful empirical performance and rigorous asymptotic theoretical guarantees.

 The proofs of our main results are given in a separate section -- in fact, we provide two alternative proofs.
-We comment here on the two key properties on which they rely: (i) the fact that the embedded covariance can be characterized via certain multiplication operators over the space of square-integrable functions on $\mathcal{X}$; and (ii) that non-trivial multiplication operators cannot be compact when acting over infinite-dimensional Hilbert spaces.
-Specifically, for an arbitrary measure $\bbGamma$ on $\cX$, denote by $\bJ_{\bbGamma}$ the embedding:
+We comment here on the two key properties on which they rely: (i) the fact that the embedded covariances can be related by suitable multiplication operators acting on functions over a continuous domain; and (ii) that such multiplication operators cannot be compact unless they are trivial (uniformly zero).